khoabane/alx-system_engineering-devops/0x01-shell_permissions/README.md

 6-multiple_permissions  adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.

+The file hello will be in the working directory 7-everybody adds execution permission to the owner, the group owner and the other users, to the file hello

 The file hello will be in the working directory
+You are not allowed to use commas for this script